AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Getting_Data.md

 Index parameters, such as Start Index, must remain constant while paging through a range of data.
 If a different range of data is desired, restart the paging operation.

 ### Parallelization
 To parallelize one large data retrieval operation across multiple workers, assign each worker a portion of the desired index range.
-Each workers should follow standard recommended paging behavior within its assigned range.
+Each worker should follow standard recommended paging behavior within its assigned range.
 The client application must then concatenate the portions in correct order.

 It is recommended to suppress [re-resolution](xref:ResolvedDataView#when-is-a-data-view-resolved) of the data view by specifying a cache behavior of "preserve" on each first-page request.